-c.
+b.
 Litter Pick Up Program

 - i.
-Minimum Standard Highway Agencies shall develop and implement a litter pick up program that includes roadside clean up of trash and debris and regular collection of refuse from litter receptacles located at rest areas, service areas, and areas with substantial pedestrian traffic.
-The Highway Agencies shall maintain records of roadside clean ups and estimates of trash and debris collected. - ii.
-Measurable Goal Highway Agencies shall certify annually that that they have met the Litter Pick Up Program Control minimum standard and shall report dates of roadside clean ups and estimates of trash and debris collected. - iii.
+Minimum Standard Highway Agencies shall develop and implement a litter pick up program that includes roadside clean up of trash and debris and regular collection of refuse from litter receptacles owned and operated by the Highway Agency including those located at rest areas and service areas.
+Highway Agencies shall maintain records of roadside clean ups and estimates of the total amount of trash and debris collected. - ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the Litter Pick Up Program Control minimum standard and shall report dates of roadside clean ups and estimates of trash and debris collected. - iii.
 Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall have developed and begin implementing the Litter Pick Up Program minimum standard.

-d.
+c.
 Improper Waste Disposal Control

 - i.
-Minimum Standard Highway Agencies shall, to the extent allowable under law, adopt and enforce an appropriate regulatory mechanism prohibiting the improper spilling, dumping, or disposal of materials other than stormwater into the Highway Agency's small MS4 (excluding those authorized in Part I, Section A.2.d).
-Highway Agencies, as part of a Local Public Education Program, shall distribute information to appropriate users of the highway or thoroughfare and employees of the Highway Agency regarding improper waste disposal. - ii.
-Measurable Goal Public Complexes shall certify annually that that they have met the Improper Waste Disposal Control minimum standard.

-iii.
-Implementation - Within 12 months from the effective date of permit authorization, Public Complexes shall have fully implemented the Improper Waste Disposal Control minimum standard.
+Minimum Standard Highway Agencies shall, to the extent allowable under law, adopt and enforce an appropriate regulatory mechanism prohibiting the Highway Agency and its employees from the improper spilling, dumping, or disposal of materials other than stormwater into the Highway Agency's small MS4 (excluding those authorized in Part I, Section A.2.d).
+If the Highway Agency observes anyone else engaging in the improper spilling, dumping, or disposal of materials other than stormwater, the Highway Agency shall report the incident to the Department's Action Hotline (877-927-6337). - ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the Improper Waste Disposal Control minimum standard. - iii.
+Implementation Within 18 months from the effective date of permit authorization, Highway Agencies shall have fully implemented the Improper Waste Disposal Control minimum standard.

-e.
+d.
 Wildlife Feeding Control

 - i.
-Minimum Standard Highway Agencies shall, to the extent allowable under law, adopt and enforce an appropriate regulatory mechanism that prohibits the feeding on any property owned or operated by the Highway Agency of any wildlife (excluding confined animals, for example, wildlife confined in zoos, parks, or rehabilitation centers).
-Highway Agencies, as part of a Local Public Education Program, shall distribute information to appropriate users and employees of the Highway Agency regarding the wildlife feeding prohibition. - ii.
-Measurable Goal Highway Agencies shall certify annually that that they have met the Wildlife Feeding Control minimum standard. - iii.
-Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall have fully implemented the Wildlife Feeding Control minimum standard.
+Minimum Standard Highway Agencies shall, to the extent allowable under law, adopt and enforce an appropriate regulatory mechanism that prohibits the feeding on any property owned or operated by the Highway Agency of any wildlife (excluding confined animals, for example, wildlife confined in zoos, parks, or rehabilitation centers or unconfined wildlife at environmental education centers). - ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the Wildlife Feeding Control minimum standard.

+iii.
+Implementation - Within 18 months from the effective date of permit authorization, Highway Agencies shall have fully implemented the Wildlife Feeding Control minimum standard.